 If you are planning to visit Melilla, don't hesitate, because your trip to this Spanish city in African territory will be unforgettable.
 An authentic, historic military fortress, modernist architecture and cuisine with a fusion of flavours await you.
-It also has direct links by sea and air with the cities of Malaga, Granada, Motril and Almeria (Andalusia), and Madrid.
+In addition, it connects directly by sea and air with the cities of Malaga, Seville, Granada, Motril and Almeria (Andalusia) and Madrid, Barcelona, Las Palmas de Gran Canaria and Palma de Mallorca.
 Although there are many reasons to visit Melilla, these four will be enough to make you fall in love with it:

 Visit a walled city